Reldeam/satispy/README.md

 be used up by other recipes.
 This is useful if you want to have a "sustainable" world where no excess waste is produced that can't be sunk.
 If you don't care about the environment you can just set this variable to an empty list `[]`.

+The `optimize_item` method also requires an `item` to be given that will be optimised for.

 While all of the recipes and alternative recipes in the game have been added, some may be found to have zero use when trying to maximise the objective function.